stratdev3/SimpleW/documentation/simplew/docs/reference/basicauthmodule.md

 public static SimpleWServer UseBasicAuthModule(this SimpleWServer server, Action<BasicAuthOptions>? configure = null)
 ```

-The options are the followings
+The options are the following

 ```csharp
 /// <summary>